Barberay History, Family Crest & Coats of Arms

 Early Origins of the Barberay family

-Another 383 words (27 lines of text) covering the years 1327, 1500, 1609, 1674 and 1715 are included under the topic Early Barberay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Barberay research.
+Another 192 words (14 lines of text) covering the years 1327, 1500, 1609, 1674 and 1715 are included under the topic Early Barberay History in all our PDF Extended History products and printed products wherever possible.

 Barberay Spelling Variations